Tunkiz/Online-Money-Market/README.md

 # Online-Money-Market
-a website to buy and sell coins after maturity.
+a peer to peer system where people buy and sell coins after maturity.